WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.0.20 (12-09-2019) =
+- Bugfix: Correction of the calculation of the images to be optimized with the alternative text

 = 1.0.19 (12-03-2019) =
 - Improved: Renaming your old file name by new ones throughout your database